Skip to main content

 Related news and videos: Check out our research news at NC State and

-Optimal Adaptive Control of Prosthetic Legs for Personalized Walking Assistance
+Reinforcement Learning Control of Prosthetic Legs for Personalized Walking Assistance

 Personalization of assistive wearable machines, such as exoskeletons and robotic prostheses, is usually done in clinics manually and heuristically.
 Our lab has developed several breakthrough technologies that can automatically tuning 12 control parameters simultaneously for robotic prosthetic legs in order to provide personalized walking assistance.
 Our first approach is to design a cyber expert system that learns to tune a robotic prosthesis from certified prosthetists.
 The research results were published in 2013 and 2016.
 Th related US patent has been issued recently.
 Our second approach is based on reinforcement learning-based optimal adaptive control.
 This approach does not depend on any prior knowledge on prosthesis tuning.
-The detailed design can be found in our publications (2017, 2019a, 2019b).
+The detailed design can be found in our publications (2017, 2019a, 2019b, 2021 TRO).
 Both approaches resulted in learned tuning policy that may be directly deployed in the clinics for automatic robotic prosthesis tuning.
 Our innovation may transform the current clinical practice and improve the function and quality of life for individuals with lower limb amputations.

 Related news and videos: Check out our research news at IEEE Spectrum and